 The implementation of the Philadelphia Trail Master Plan is an on-going coordinated effort between City agencies and non-profit trail partners.
 The Philadelphia Trail Committee is the implementing body for the plan and meets quarterly to set City priorities, hear about new developments on trails citywide, rank projects that apply for various trail funding programs, and guide the next steps and annual update for the plan.

 In October 2014, the Academy of Natural Sciences of Drexel University hosted the Philadelphia Trail Update where City agencies and trail development partners presented upcoming projects for the Philadelphia trail network.
 The presentation from the event is here

 Annual updates of the plan are an important aspect of implementation, as the criteria used to determine priorities for proposed projects change over time.
 The 2015 Philadelphia Trail Plan Update

-updates the priority analysis to reflect changes in projects since the 2013 document.
-In addition, the report includes information on high impact trail projects, lists funding retained for Philadelphia trails in the last year, and details next steps for 2016.
+updated the priority analysis to reflect changes in projects since the 2013 document.
+In addition, the report included information on high impact trail projects, listed funding retained for Philadelphia trails in the last year, and detailed next steps.
 Read the 2014 report

 and the 2015 report